YottaDB/YDBDoc/GTMAdminOps/buildenclib.rst

 Building Encryption Libraries
 -----------------------------

-YottaDB/FIS neither encourages nor supports the use of any specific encryption library.
-In order to be helpful, here is how we created the libraries for testing YottaDB/GT.M in the development environment.
+YottaDB neither encourages nor supports the use of any specific encryption library.
+In order to be helpful, here is how we created the libraries for testing YottaDB in the development environment.

 ++++++++++++++++++++++++++++++++++
 Debian, Ubuntu, Redhat and Fedora